vortesserax-wb/cidoc_crm_rdf/README.md

 &nbsp;

-> D3. addition of 2 additional subPropertiesOf `E54 Dimension.
-P90 has value: E60 Number` for the upper and lower boundaries specification of `E60 Number`.
+> D3. addition of two new properties, defined as subproperties of `E54 Dimension.
+P90 has value: E60 Number`, for the upper and lower boundaries specification of `E60 Number`.

 Consequently, we have created the following property definitions: